Common Era: Canada

+Nepal

+The notation is in particularly common use in Nepal in order to disambiguate dates from the local (Indian or Hindu) calendar, Bikram or Vikram Sambat.
+Disambiguation is needed because the era of the Hindu calendar is quite close to the Common Era.

 United Kingdom

 In 2002, an advisory panel for the religious education syllabus for England and Wales recommended introducing BCE/CE dates to schools, and by 2018 some local education authorities were using them.

 In 2018, the National Trust said it would continue to use BC/AD as its house style.
 English Heritage explains its era policy thus: "It might seem strange to use a Christian calendar system when referring to British prehistory, but the BC/AD labels are widely used and understood."
 Some parts of the BBC use BCE/CE, but some presenters have said they will not.
 As of October 2019, the BBC News style guide has entries for AD and BC, but not for CE or BCE.

-The style guide for The Guardian says, under the entry for CE/BCE: "some people prefer CE (common era, current era, or Christian era) and BCE (before common era, etc) to AD and BC, which, however, remain our style".
+The style guide for The Guardian says, under the entry for CE/BCE: "some people prefer CE (common era, current era, or Christian era) and BCE (before common era, etc.) to AD and BC, which, however, remain our style".

 United States

 In the United States, the use of the BCE/CE notation in textbooks was reported in 2005 to be growing.
 Some publications have transitioned to using it exclusively.
 For example, the 2007 World Almanac was the first edition to switch to BCE/CE, ending a period of 138 years in which the traditional BC/AD dating notation was used.
 BCE/CE is used by the College Board in its history tests, and by the Norton Anthology of English Literature.
 Others have taken a different approach.
 The US-based History Channel uses BCE/CE notation in articles on non-Christian religious topics such as Jerusalem and Judaism.
 The 2006 style guide for the Episcopal Diocese Maryland Church News says that BCE and CE should be used.
+The US-based Society of Biblical Literature style guide for academic texts on religion prefers BCE/CE to BC/AD.

 In June 2006, in the United States, the Kentucky State School Board reversed its decision to use BCE and CE in the state's new Program of Studies, leaving education of students about these concepts a matter of local discretion.